suda27/Bedrock-GenAI-Gameday/SETUP_BEDROCK.md

 - `anthropic.claude-3-opus-20240229-v1:0` ← **10x more expensive!**

 ## Common Issues:

+**ResourceNotFoundException: "Model use case details have not been submitted"**
+- You need to fill out the Anthropic use case form in the Bedrock console
+- Go to Bedrock → Model access → Manage model access → Select Claude model
+- Fill out the use case details form when prompted
+- Wait 15 minutes after submission for it to take effect

 **AccessDeniedException**: Model not enabled in Bedrock console
 **ValidationException**: Check model ID format